AAFC-BICoE/dina-local-deployment/README.md

 # dina-local-deployment

-* local deployment: start the DINA ecosystem with Keycloak using Docker Compose
+This project help to start the DINA ecosystem with Keycloak using Docker Compose.

-* developement deployement (not available yet)
+Tested on Ubuntu hosts.

 # Goal